Skip to main content

 });

-• instance.hideTabs determines which tabs to hide from the instance configuration screen.
-You can choose from the Test, Executions, Monitors or Logs tabs.
+• instance.hideTabs: Specifies which tabs to hide from the instance configuration screen.
+Available options are Test, Executions, or Logs tabs.
 No tabs are hidden by default.

-• configurationWizard.isInModal affects if the config wizard should appear over the current page in a modal.
-When set to true, it's assumed that your embedded marketplace is already in a modal, (and since a modal-in-a-modal isn't the best look), opens the config wizard to fill its containing <div>.
+• configurationWizard.isInModal: Determines whether the config wizard should appear as a modal overlay on the current page.
+When set to true, it assumes your embedded marketplace is already in a modal (preventing a modal-in-modal scenario) and opens the config wizard to fill its containing <div>.

-• configurationWizard.triggerDetailsConfiguration determines if and how trigger details are shown in the config wizard.
-Your options are hidden to hide trigger details completely, default to include the element, but collapse them, or default-open to include the element and have it expanded.
+• configurationWizard.triggerDetailsConfiguration: Controls the display of trigger details in the config wizard.
+Options are hidden to completely hide trigger details, default to include the element in collapsed state, or default-open to include the element in expanded state.
 Endpoint details may also be hidden if they are not configured to be Secured by Customer (see Endpoint Configuration).

-• marketplace.hideSearch will hide the search bar in the marketplace.
+• marketplace.hideSearch: Hides the search bar in the marketplace.

-• marketplace.hideActiveIntegrationsFilter will hide top-right filter for active integrations in the marketplace.
+• marketplace.hideActiveIntegrationsFilter: Hides the top-right filter for active integrations in the marketplace.

 Hide UI elements globally